Roave/BetterReflection/docs/usage.md

  * `AggregateSourceLocator` - a combination of multiple `SourceLocator`s which
     are hunted through in the given order to locate the source.

- * `SingleDirectorySourceLocator` - iterates all files in a single directory (and descends into child directories)
+ * `FileIteratorSourceLocator` - iterates all files in a given iterator containing `SplFileInfo` instances.

- * `MultipleDirectoriesAggregateSourceLocator` - iterates a list of directories (and their children), basically an aggregate version of `SingleDirectorySourceLocator`
+ * `DirectoriesSourceLocator` - iterates over all `.php` files in a list of directories, and all their descendants.

 A `SourceLocator` is a callable, which when invoked must be given an `Identifier` (which describes a class/function/etc.).
 The `SourceLocator`